-F. Frontal Fibrosing Alopecia
+8. Frontal Fibrosing Alopecia

 Here hair loss occurs especially in the temple or frontal area of the head.
 Also known as scarring alopecia, this condition causes inflammation, thereby destroying the hair follicles.
 It is more common in women after menopause.

-G. Androgenetic Alopecia
+9. Androgenetic Alopecia

 In men this may start from the temple zone and extend further.
-In women diffused hair loss is noticed.
+In women, diffused hair loss is noticed.

 Symptoms Of Temple Hair Loss